 - Cause tissue trauma (Davies & MacDonald 2008).

 In addition I am guessing it is not a very pleasant experience/welcome for the baby.
-Anyway, the birth process takes care of the mucous and amniotic fluid in the baby’s airways.
+Anyway, the birth process takes care of the mucous and amniotic fluid (and meconium) in the baby’s airways.
 As you can see from the photo below the airways clear as the head is born and while waiting for the next contraction – the chest is compressed, squeezing the fluid out and gravity helps it to drain.
 Babies born by c-section miss out on this and are more likely to end up with problems associated with fluid in the airways and stomach.

 - Avoid an ARM during labour so that any meconium present is not known about until the membranes rupture spontaneously (hopefully this will happen after much of the labour is complete).
 If there is meconium present it will remain well diluted and the amniotic fluid will protect the baby from compression during contractions.